gsauthof/dracut-sshd/README.md

     # cp -ri 46sshd /usr/lib/dracut/modules.d

+Alternatively, you can install the latest stable version from the [dracut-sshd copr repository][copr].

 With a sshd that lacks systemd support (e.g. under Gentoo), one has to adjust the systemd service file: